UBC-MDS/gapminder_challenge/README.md

 ## Contributing

+Our app is still under active development.
+We'd love your feedback along the way.

 Interested in contributing?
+We can certainly use your expertise in user experience design, data validation, front end development, and documentation.
 Check out the contributing guidelines.
 Please note that this project is released with a Code of Conduct.
 By contributing to this project, you agree to abide by its terms.

 ## License